hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 There are two categories of objects - some that are created by `setup_objects()` regardless of arguments passed, and some that are only created when the tests request them.
 The objects created under "Defaults", below, are created automatically when `setup_objects()` is run, regardless of arguments.
 To create the other set of objects, pass the names of the object groups (ie "users") to the `setup()` function as a list.

 There is one additional group created that is not specified below and has no output in the setup scripts.
 It is not to be edited in any way during the tests, and any user with a profile (with the exception of `{user}-wiu3`, who is not in groups) should be in it.
 The real user account (ie `{user}`) is also added to this group when it is created, to allow this user to make the test objects within this group.
 The group is called `{user}-wig0`.
 All clouds are and should be created under this group, and it is saved as `gvar['base_group']`.
 It is the first item created as part of the setup, and the last item deleted, and should remain so.
+Many functions have a `group` argument that is invoked to prevent cloud tests from failing, and this is the group that should be given.

 ### Defaults